Are you making the most of your one on one meetings?

 If you don't ask, you won't know.

 With the right questions in hand (imagine a tool belt of questions you can pull from depending on the situation), you can dig deeper and uncover important insights during your one on ones.
+It will also show your team member the wide variety of topics that are safe and welcome to be discussed in their one on ones.

-It's vital that you know how to dig deeper and ask the hard questions when the situation calls for it.
+Further, it's vital that you know how to dig deeper and ask the hard questions when the situation calls for it.
 And it all comes from asking the right questions depending on your goals at the time.

 Like these for building rapport and trust: